How Preszler Law Can Help Survivors of Sexual Assault

 Two out of three Canadian women have experienced a form of sexual assault at some point in their lives, according to data shared by the Sexual Assault Centre (SACHA) based in Hamilton, Ontario.
 Research shared by SACHA also shows one in six boys will experience sexual abuse before reaching adulthood.

 These startling statistics reveal the commonality of sexual abuse and assault throughout the province and country.
 Unfortunately, research also has shown many victims decline to report the crime or seek justice.
-Many victims do not receive the resources they need to help cope with the effects of assault.
+Many survivors do not receive the resources they need to help cope with the effects of assault.

 Sexual assault victims often feel overwhelmed and powerless.
 While a lawsuit certainly cannot fully compensate you for your losses, you may feel a sense of empowerment in seeking justice against your perpetrator and all other negligent parties who contributed to your injuries.